Robert

 sixty degree slopes, slippery with mud, but that didn’t seem to slow

 Bruce down one bit.
-Now lest you think he is a super tough guy in
+Now lest you think he is a super tough

 all ways, we did see a poisonous snake.
-It was about three meters
+It was about three

-away and it didn’t overly concern me, being a safe distance away.
+away and it didn’t overly concern me, being a safe distance

 However, when Bruce saw that snake he ran past me, almost knocking me

 over, such was his haste.
-I understand that Papuans are generally
+I understand that Papuans are

 terrified of snakes and he certainly was.
 I’m cautious about